 1. Non-Responsive Design

-Even though you’ve managed to create a great-looking and intuitive website on desktops, make sure it’s responsive.
+Even though you’ve managed to create a great-looking and intuitive website like an expert in website design Bristol would do on desktops, make sure it’s responsive.
 Otherwise, it wouldn’t look anywhere near as good on mobile devices.

 With a non-responsive design, the user experience on mobile phones will be significantly worse.

 With that said, if your website’s design is on-point on desktop, yet you’re not generating the traffic you’re expecting, then it might be due to the fact that it’s not mobile-friendly.

 Because mobile devices account for over 50% of all web traffic, Google has switched to mobile-first indexing, meaning that websites with mobile versions will outrank those without.

 Even more, in June 2021, Google will roll out a new Core Web Vitals update.
 This means that a website’s user experience will now have a greater effect on its rankings in the search engine.

 In other words, mobile-friendliness is something to be taken seriously.
 This is why you should work with the best mobile app companies when developing your website and why not your app.